 The History of the Ketubah

 There is a debate in the Talmud as to whether the ketubah is of Biblical or Rabbinical law.
-If it is of biblical law, then the ketubah law is over three thousand four hundred years old.
+If it is of biblical law, then the ketubah law is over three thousand three hundred years old.
 If it is of rabbinic law, it would be somewhat more recent, the exact year of the enactment is not known but certainly older than two thousand years..

 The Text of the Ketubah

-Many of the phrases that were incorperated in the original ketubah as stated in the Talmud no longer appear in the present day ketubah.
+Many of the phrases that were incorporated in the original ketubah as stated in the Talmud no longer appear in the present day ketubah.
 This has been the case for many centuries.
-The present text common in all ashkenazic lands is taken from the authoritve work "Nachlas Shiva" written in the seventeenth century. by Rabbi Shmuel Segal (1667).
-(The text of present day sefardic ketubos, although a bit more wordy than Ashkenazic ones, are basically the same ) The omissions include the obligation to pay ransom in case the wife is kidnapped, and to pay for her funeral if she dies before the husband.
-These obligations need not be stated explicitly in the ketubah, because these are manditory marriage obligation and its documentation is unneccesary.
+The present text common in all Ashkenazic lands is taken from the authoritative work "Nachlas Shiva" written in the seventeenth century. by Rabbi Shmuel Segal (1667).
+(The text of present day Sefardic ketubos, although a bit more wordy than Ashkenazic ones, is basically the same. ) The omissions include the obligation to pay ransom in case the wife is kidnapped, and to pay for her funeral if she dies before the husband.
+These obligations need not be stated explicitly in the ketubah, because these are mandatory marriage obligations and their documentation is unnecessary.

 The original purpose of the ketubah is no longer material, since the present halacha prohibits divorce without mutual consent except in rare circumstances, (and all other obligation are enforceable with our without a written document).
 In case of a divorce, the monetary considerations are therefore negotiated between the two parties, and prior agreements are no longer needed.
-In our times, the most important phrase in today's Ketubah is the husband's written promise stating " I will work for you, honor you, and support and provide for all your needs, and live together with you as is the way of all Jewish husbands who work, honor, and support their wives with honesty"..
+In our times, the most important phrase in the Ketubah is the husband's written promise stating " I will work for you, honor you, and support and provide for all your needs, and live together with you as is the way of all Jewish husbands who work, honor, and support their wives with honesty"..